 Since 2020, she is an active member of the SBT Net-Zero Expert Advisory Group, contributing to the generation of a global standard for Net Zero Emission scenario.

 Mandy is the co founder of Startup Discovery School, a business accelerator and incubator programme designed to accelerate entrepreneurs from diverse backgrounds, such as Women, People of colour, LGBTQ+ etc. The programme aims to enable founders to access both mentorship and investment ecosystems that will help them to grow and sustain their businesses.

 She has collaborate at Exec level to create ESG initiatives and innovation programmes that lead to both environmental and social change.
 Her speciality is working with large organisations with complex structures to help them to adapt to fast moving global economic, demographic and cultural change.
 She has a corporate background in banking, and has worked at 2 of the BIG 5 UK banks, coaching senior leaders to deliver and embed new processes that develop and nurture their workforce (management/front line) whilst delivering strong financial results.
 She is also an accredited coach.

-On demand access will be available from Friday 17 September 2021.
+On demand access will be available from Friday 17 September 2021 to Friday 15 October.

 If you did not purchase a company ticket for the live event, you can still get access by purchasing an ‘On Demand Access’ ticket using the ‘Buy Tickets’ button above.